PlatinumVox/Sai-Alawo/!General Encyclopedia/Culture/Traditions, Manners & Etiquette/Nephilim Traditions, Manners & Etiquette.md

 - tail jewelry
 	- bodily tail studs
 		- studs are often times used to signal that a Nephilim has had many successes in their chosen life profession
-		- For example a master [[Char]] may have dozens of studs on their tails representing every masterpiece recipe/restaurant that they have crafted
+		- For example a master [[Char]] may have dozens of studs on their tail representing every masterpiece recipe/restaurant that they have crafted
 	- Specialty jewerly signifies different life achievements
-	- Nephilim as a whole put more ephasis on representing sucess in their everyday life
+	- Nephilim as a whole put more ephasis on representing success in their everyday life

 ### Afterlife
 Nephilim will leave their corpses nearby major ruins to be eaten by Wan-Martens, Wretchbeaks and other scavengers.
 All of which they consider divine messengers who can take information (and souls) to the world of the Dreamers (The Ancients), skipping over Deliverers in [[Dark Liithos Mysticism]] and directly to be alongside The Great Confessor in the golden heavens of the ancients.